sebastianromerocruz/CS3113-material/README.md

 # CS505 _Introduction to Game Programming_

-## NYU Tandon School of Engineering
+## New York University Tandon School of Engineering

 ### _Instructor_